jopemachine/my-dev-env-mac/README.md

 # My dev-env configs for MacOS

-There are my miscellaneous config files under the `configs` folder.

 This document is part of my favorite tools.

 I wrote this because of saving and sharing my configs.